Living in Shorewood: Recycling

 No Food Waste**, Garbage or Yard Waste

-*Many additional plastic bags may be recycled at drop off locations.
+*Many plastic bags may be recycled at drop off locations.

 When you purchase new electronics, don't throw the old in your garbage.
-Most electronics contain lead, mercury, or other hazardous materials that are illegal to throw in the trash.
-Hennepin County offers a free drop off service at the Bloomington and Brooklyn Park drop off sites.
-Best Buy stores also take many electronics for no charge, regardless of where they were purchased.
+Most electronics contain lead, mercury, or other hazardous materials and should not be thrown in the trash.
+First, ask the retail store where you purchase your electronics if they will take the old electronics for free.
+If not, Hennepin County offers a drop off service at the Bloomington and Brooklyn Park drop off sites.
+There might be fees involved for some items, so check their website for pricing.
+Find many drop off locations for electronics and other items on the EPA web site.
+Get more information and drop off options on our Household Hazardous Waste page.
 If you can't find where you should take a particular item, please call city hall, 952.960.7900 for assistance.

 Other Recycling Opportunities